 Ali Cross Spin-Off Series

 James Patterson has also begun a spin-off series from Alex Cross.
-This series, Ali Cross, only has two books so far, but it follows Alex Cross’s son, Ali, who wants to follow in his father’s footsteps.
+This series, Ali Cross, only has three books so far, but it follows Alex Cross’s son, Ali, who wants to follow in his father’s footsteps.
 This is a middle-grade mystery series.

 What is the Best Alex Cross Book?